nvim-tree/nvim-tree.lua/README.md

 This plugin is very fast because it uses the `libuv` `scandir` and `scandir_next` functions instead of spawning an `ls` process which can get slow on large files when combining with `stat` to get file informations.

-The Netrw vim plugin is disabled, hence features like `gx` don't work accross your windows/buffers.
+The Netrw vim plugin is disabled, hence features like `gx` don't work across your windows/buffers.
 You could use a plugin like [this one](https://github.com/stsewd/gx-extended.vim) if you wish to use that feature.

 ## Features
 - Open file in current buffer or in split with FzF like bindings (`<CR>`, `<C-v>`, `<C-x>`, `<C-t>`)